turnerlabs/cstore/docs/PUBLISH.md

 ```
 Once the build is complete the {{TAG}} release will be published to GitHub.

 IMPORTANT: The Mac build is not part of the build process due to required libraries not included on the linux build server.
 The `create_darwin_build.sh` script must be run on a Mac and manually uploaded to the new GitHub release to complete the process.
+The build number needed for the local Mac build is logged in the GitHub Actions workflow.